7irelo/aptiverse-ai/README.md

 The **Aptiverse AI Models** service powers the intelligence layer of the Aptiverse platform.
 It is a **modular FastAPI application** built with cutting-edge **Python ML and NLP libraries**, serving as the reasoning engine for understanding students’ goals, emotions, behaviors, academic struggles, and strengths.

-This microservice is designed to be **asynchronous, secure, and extensible**—connected to the main `.NET 8 Aptiverse API` through a **RabbitMQ-based message queue**, with fallback support for direct REST requests.
+This microservice is **asynchronous, secure, and containerized**, designed to integrate with the main `.NET 8 Aptiverse API` using **RabbitMQ**, while also supporting direct RESTful access.

 ---

 ## 🧠 What It Does

-The AI engine provides emotional, psychological, and academic insight, acting like a personalized tutor, counselor, and career coach for students.
+The engine acts like a digital academic coach and emotional support system for students.

 ### 📝 Diary & Emotion Analysis

-* Analyzes free-form student journaling.
-* Identifies emotion, trauma, burnout, anxiety, motivation.
+* Detects stress, anxiety, trauma, burnout, motivation, and joy.
-* Responds empathetically like a psychologist using NLP.
+* Uses NLP to respond empathetically to students' journaling.

 ### 🧮 Math Image Reasoning

-* Accepts uploaded photos of handwritten math working.
+* Processes images of handwritten math work.
-* Extracts math steps and patterns.
+* Analyzes steps and logic using OCR + AI.
-* Analyzes cognitive approach to problem-solving.
-* Identifies careless errors vs conceptual misunderstandings.
+* Identifies careless mistakes vs conceptual gaps.

 ### 🎯 Goal Feasibility & Career Planning

-* Students input goals (e.g., “study medicine at UCT”).
-* Models check academic history vs university requirements.
+* Cross-checks learner goals against university requirements.
-* Advises on realistic steps, timeframes, and progress.
-* Recommends alternate options when needed.
+* Provides realistic academic plans or alternative routes.

-### 📊 Academic Reports & Recommendations
+### 📊 Academic Reports

-* Models collaborate like a neural reasoning graph.
-* Produce teacher/parent reports (with privacy protections).
-* Suggest academic interventions based on risk and performance.
+* Generates student risk/performance profiles for teachers and guardians.
+* Collaborates across models for holistic insights.

-### 🧪 Auto-Generated Tests
+### 🧪 Practice Test Generator

-* Generates personalized practice tests from past SA exam papers.
+* Builds custom tests using South African past papers.
-* Custom difficulty and topic targeting.
+* Supports targeted practice by subject and difficulty.

-### 🏅 Reward System Engine
+### 🏅 Rewards System

-* Students are rewarded with premium features for consistency and goal achievement.
+* Encourages learner progress through gamified incentives and rewards.

 ---